President and Chief Executive Officer

 Senior Director of Global Programs

-Between 2011 and 2013, Zoë worked with The Coca-Cola Africa Foundation, leading and project managing the Foundation’s programs in Water, Health and Youth Development across Africa.
-Prior to 2007, she was Managing Director of Gone Rural, working with over 700 women handcrafters in Swaziland, exporting beautiful hand-crafted tableware and homeware products across the globe.
-In 2007, she launched the Gone Rural BoMake non-profit organisation facilitating programs such as access to clean water, food security, HIV/AIDS support, women’s rights education & literacy and youth entrepreneurship.
+In 2011/2012, Zoë worked with The Coca-Cola Africa Foundation, leading and project managing the Foundation’s programs in Water, Health and Youth Development across Africa.
+Prior to 2007, she was Managing Director of Gone Rural (Pty) Ltd, working with over 700 women handcrafters in Swaziland, exporting beautiful hand-crafted tableware and homeware products across the globe.
+She launched the Gone Rural BoMake non-profit organisation facilitating programs such as access to clean water, food security, HIV/AIDS support, women’s rights education & literacy and youth entrepreneurship.

-In 2011, Zoë received a 2011 TIAW World of Difference Award from The International Alliance of Women and in 2005, she received a 2005 Pan African Business Woman Award for Capacity Building and through her role in business, Gone Rural won a 2004 World Bank Development Marketplace Award and was a finalist in the BBC World Challenge 2006 competition.
-Zoë has been active in public speaking internationally, addressing socially responsible business practice as well as issues concerning Swaziland such as HIV/AIDS, women’s rights and basic community needs.
+In 2011, Zoë received a World of Difference Award from The International Alliance of Women and in 2005, she received a 2005 Pan African Business Woman Award for Capacity Building.
+Zoë has been active in public speaking internationally as a social entrepreneurs as well as addressing issues concerning Swaziland such as HIV/AIDS, women’s rights and basic community needs.

 She is an Advisory Board Member of the Good Shepherd International Foundation (Rome, Italy).
 Between 2007 and 2013, she was a Jury member of the Cartier Women’s Initiative Awards.
-As a Social Entrepreneur, in 2009, she was invited to join the World Entrepreneurship Forum.
-She was also awarded a Cordes Fellowship to participate in the 2011 Opportunity Collaboration Forum, a problem-solving, strategic retreat for non-profit leaders, for-profit social entrepreneurs, grant-makers and social investors engaged in poverty alleviation and economic justice enterprises.
-Inspired by her attendance of the Vital Voices Cape Town Summit in January 2007, Zoë initiated the Vital Voices Young Women’s Mentorship Program to foster a culture of Mentorship between successful women and potential young women leaders in the Kingdom of Swaziland.
+As a Social Entrepreneur, she has participated in the World Entrepreneurship Forum and the Opportunity Collaboration Forum.
+In 2008, Zoë initiated the Vital Voices Young Women’s Mentorship Program to foster a culture of Mentorship between successful women and potential young women leaders in the Kingdom of Swaziland.
 Since 2012, she has been a Mentor in the Cherie Blair Mentoring Women in Business program.